 Ryegrass is a cool-season grass native to Europe and Asia but has since made its way to the states.
 This grass does best in mild-climate states and can be adapted to sunny or shaded yards, making it a viable option for residential and commercial lawns.

-This grass does best in well-drained soils as it requires substantial amounts of water to flourish.
-When first seeded, ryegrass establishes quickly and has a longer growing season than other grasses.
+This grass does best in well-drained soils and requires plenty of water to flourish.
+When first seeded, ryegrass establishes quickly.
 For optimal results, plant ryegrass on dark, rich, and fertile soils.

 Ryegrass is a high-quality grass that produces high-quality pasture.
 Most ryegrasses are bright green with lush but fine blades.
 The type of ryegrass will slightly change its physical appearance, so you can differentiate which type of grass you have or want.